Welcome Michigan Legislators!

 Fourth.

 Vote in favor of legislation that improves the family law bench and system.
-Broad-based family law organizations, like the Family Law Section, put a lot of thought and work into any legislation it proposes.
-Proposed legislation is carefully vetted and debated by members of the Section.
-These section members are not just vested in one type of client (mother or father) or one type of issue.
+Broad-based family law organizations, like the Family Law Section and the American Academy of Matrimonial Lawyers, put a lot of thought and work into any legislation it proposes or supports.
+Proposed legislation is carefully vetted and debated by members of these organizations.
+These members are not just vested in one type of client (mother or father) or one type of issue.
 Instead, when the Family Law Section proposes legislation, you know it has been thought through on how it will work from many different angles, and more importantly, it will have the best interests of the child as its core goal.

 Bad results when judges don’t follow the law do exist.